 Once you’ve created a story for your tour, it’s time to design your brand around it.
 The first step is to create a logo.
 Your logo is the visual representation of your business.
 It will be used in all of your marketing collateral.
-Pick a simple design that plays into your niche and story.
+You can choose to work with a graphic designer, or give free tools like Canva a try.
+Lookin for some inspiration?
 Check out more ideas for branding your business.

 Build a travel website

-You’re finally ready for creating an online presence for your business.
+Alright!
+You’re finally ready to create an online presence for your business.
 This is how many travelers will find you when researching their trips.
-If you don’t know how to build a website you have a few options; you could hire a contractor, hire someone in-house, or use Checkfront’s code-free Site Builder.
-Whatever you choose, make sure your website’s optimized for bookings.
+If you don’t know how to build a website you have a few options; you could hire a contractor, or try your hand with tools like: Wix, Squarespace, or WordPress.
+Whatever you choose, make sure your website works with online booking system (like Checkfront 😉).

 You don’t just want travelers to find you online; you want them to make, and pay, for reservations right on your website.
 To do this, you need an online booking system.
 Your booking system can also be used to process your in-person and over the phone reservations.
 Here are a few links that will help you find the platform that’s right for you.

 - How to Create an Online Booking System in 24 Hours (or Less)

 - Start Using Checkfront’s Booking System for Free